The Top 7 Winning Projects at ISEF 2024

 Her research employs eco-friendly methods and precision agriculture tools to combat the disease affecting citrus crops, offering a sustainable solution that could benefit agriculture and food security globally.

-His project explores the distribution of arginine in marine algae and its correlation with fibropapillomatosis in green sea turtles, shedding light on critical ecological interactions and demonstrating an effective approach to science communication.
+His project explores the distribution of arginine in marine algae and its correlation with fibropapillomatosis, a disease that is the primary cause of death in green sea turtles.
+He sheds a light on critical ecological interactions and demonstrating an effective approach to science communication.

 This prestigious award honors remarkable research across various fields.